Oswaldo Cabrera: Major leagues

 The Yankees promoted Cabrera to the major leagues on August 17, 2022, and he made his major league debut that day as the starting third baseman.
+The following day, he picked up his first major league hit, a double off of Toronto Blue Jays starter José Berríos.
 In his first six major league games, he also started as a shortstop, second baseman, and right fielder.
 On September 11, Cabrera hit his first major league home run, against Tampa Bay Rays right-handed pitcher Calvin Faucher at Yankee Stadium.
 On September 21, Cabrera hit his first grand slam against Pittsburgh Pirates pitcher Roansy Contreras.

-In 2022, he batted .247/.312/.429 in 154 at bats for the Yankees, with six home runs and 19 RBIs.
+In 2022, he batted .247/.312/.429 in 154 at-bats for the Yankees, with six home runs and 19 RBIs.
+Cabrera began to play as an outfielder in 2022.
 He played 27 games in right field, nine games in left field, four games at shortstop, and three games each at first base, second base, and third base.